OmarElfouly/QMProject/README.md

 and combinestring, which combines two binary strings into a new string where '-' is used to represent differing bits.

 - The to_binary_string function converts a decimal number into a binary string and pads it with leading zeroes to reach a specified length.

-The generate_column function generates a column of prime implicants from a table of minterms or implicants.
-It takes in a vector of vectors of implicants, a vector of characters representing the variables in the function, and a string to know whether to print the output or not.

 - The split1 function is a string splitting function that splits a string using some delimiter ("," in our case) and puts the splitted up terms into a vector.